microsoft/language-server-protocol/_specifications/specification-3-16.md

 	deprecated?: boolean;

 	/**
-	 * The range enclosing this symbol not including leading/trailing whitespace but everything else
+	 * The range enclosing this symbol not including leading/trailing whitespace but everything
-	 * like comments.
-This information is typically used to determine if the clients cursor is
+	 * else like comments.
+This information is typically used to determine if the clients
-	 * inside the symbol to reveal in the symbol in the UI.
+	 * cursor is inside the symbol to reveal in the symbol in the UI.
 	 */
 	range: Range;

 	/**
-	 * The range that should be selected and revealed when this symbol is being picked, e.g the name of a function.
+	 * The range that should be selected and revealed when this symbol is being picked, e.g.
-	 * Must be contained by the `range`.
+	 * the name of a function.
+Must be contained by the `range`.
 	 */
 	selectionRange: Range;